adopted-ember-addons/ember-electron/README.md

 where `package.json` is copied from the root of your project (and slightly modified), `resources` is assembled as described, `ember` contains the built Ember app, and everything else is simply copied over from the `ember-electron` directory.
 Any other files or directories that you add to the `ember-electron` directory will be copied over as well, so you can include anything you want and it will be propagated into your Electron project and available at runtime.

 ### Configuration
-You can pass options to the packager by either putting configuration into your app's `package.json`, or by passing a command line parameter to the `ember electron:package` command.
-You can extend your existing `package.json` with all available configuration options by running `ember generate ember-electron`.
-In the case that an option is defined both on the command line and in the package.json, the command line option will be used.
+You can pass options to the packager by either putting configuration into `ember-electron/.electron-forge`, or by passing a command line parameter to the `ember electron:package` command.
+In the case that an option is defined both on the command line and in the `.electron-forge`, the command line option will be used.

 * `--app-copyright` - *String* The human-readable copyright line for the app.
 Maps to the LegalCopyright metadata property on Windows, and NSHumanReadableCopyright on OS X.
 * `--app-version` - *String* The release version of the application.
 Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.